 Hiking in summer and skiing in winter are great reasons to visit, but Santa Fe is also renowned for its local art.
 In addition to the many galleries at the Plaza and along Canyon Road, several museums including the New Mexico Museum of Art and the Georgia O'Keefe Museum (showcasing the painter's long relationship with New Mexico) celebrate Santa Fe's creative spirit.

-Attractive Southwestern decor, but details reveal wear and tear
+Rooms are decorated in muted, Southwestern tones and patterns, but details reveal wear and tear

-The Hotel Santa Fe’s 219 rooms are decorated in true pueblo Revival style, with blond wood furniture, black and white photographs, and colorful patterned cushions on the beds creating a muted tan-and-red color scheme that’s easy on the eyes.
-But the furniture shows some chipping and other damage.
+Eldorado’s 219 rooms are decorated in pueblo Revival style, with rustic wood furniture, black-and-white photographs, local art, pressed-tin accents, and patterned cushions on the beds.
+The elements come together to create a muted tan-and-red color scheme that’s easy on the eyes.
+Closer inspections, however, reveal some chipping and other damage.

 As far as amenities go, every room has a 47-inch flat-screen HDTV, a Keurig coffeemaker with free pods, a mini-fridge, and free Wi-Fi.
 The good-sized bathrooms feel more modern than the rest of the space, with Southwestern tile, granite counters, Damana toiletries, and robes.

 Entry-level Deluxe rooms come with or without a shared balcony and adobe fireplace (hotel staff will deliver wood and start fire upon request).
 For a guaranteed fireplace, book a Deluxe Fireplace Guest Room.
 Premium Suites have separate living areas with sleeper sofas, and the one-bedroom, 1,500-square-foot Presidential Suite comes with two fireplaces and a 2,200-square-foot private penthouse-level balcony.